balena-io/debugging-masterclass/README.md

 # Introduction

-At balena, we believe the best way to support a customer is via the engineers who build the product.
+At balena, we believe the best people to support a customer are the engineers who build the product.
 They have the depth and breadth of knowledge that can quickly identify and track down issues that traditional support agents usually do not.
 Not only does this help a customer quickly and efficiently solve most